dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

    #.
 Change ``doStep`` so that ``circle`` randomly moves either 1 spot up, 1 spot down, or stays at the same y.
 It also randomly moves 1 spot left, 1 spot right or stays at the same x.
    #.
 Add 50 Circles that move in this way.

-   When you are done it should look something like this:
+   When you get output that is similar to the graph below you are finished with this exercise:

    .. figure:: randomwalk.gif
       :width: 50 %